fedir/yrank/README.md

         Sorting (default "likes", could be "positive-interest", "total-reaction") -o string
-            Output format (default "table", could be "markdown") -d bool
+            Output format (default "table", could be "markdown") -m int
+        The maximum number of items that should be returned -d bool
             Debug mode for more details during API exchange